-Fuji Electric is reinforcing its corporate governance toward the betterment of the management transparency and the oversight function.
-Furthermore, the Company has prepared its response measures to Japan’s Corporate Governance Code, which was instituted by the Tokyo Stock Exchange in June 2015.
+Fuji Electric is reinforcing its corporate governance toward the improvement of its management transparency and its oversight function.
+Furthermore, the Company has prepared its response measures to Japan’s Corporate Governance Code, which was instituted by the Tokyo Stock Exchange.
 These measures have been compiled into the Company’s Corporate Governance Report.

 Corporate Governance Framework

 Fuji Electric’s corporate governance framework consists of the Board of Directors, which performs the functions of management supervision and making important decisions, and the Audit & Supervisory Board, which is in charge of the management audit function.
 As a company employing the corporate auditor system, Fuji Electric’s Audit & Supervisory Board suitably undertakes audits of the Company’s Directors and Executive Officers and guarantees objectivity and neutrality.

 The Company actively appoints Outside Officers that satisfy the requirements for Independent Directors / Audit & Supervisory Board Members, endeavors to strengthen management supervisory and auditing functions, and has established the Nomination and Remuneration Committee comprising a majority of Outside Officers as an advisory body to the Board of Directors.

 Also, in order to clarify the roles of management and execution, we have introduced an executive officer system in an effort to clearly define the responsibilities of each business and streamline business execution.
 We are endeavoring to build an effective corporate governance framework with the use of the Executive Committee, which discusses and reports on important matters related to management as an advisory body to the president and chairman of the Board of Directors, as well as other committees tasked with planning and promoting key business strategy issues and key external issues, such as legal compliance.